acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>It shows the scene I used to validate a bit the teleport effect</span>
 </div>

-## Automating it a bit more with the Test Runner?
+## Automatic validation with assert actions

 Recently, I started working in filling that missing part of my testing workflow, the automatic validation.
-To do that, I created new Triggers' Logic assert actions to validate state, for example "this entity should be around this position", and also integrated it with Unity's Test Runner.
-In the case of the previous example, I have an assert action to validate the vertical velocity is negative and in a range.
+To do that, I created new assert actions to validate state, for example: "this entity should be around this position".

+In the case of the previous example, I created an vertical velocity assert action to validate the entity is falling by comparing with a negative value.

 <div class="post-image">
 <video width="100%" controls>